xtrmdarc/stockly/README.md

 </div>

 # Description
-> Stockly is the go to website to follow / search stocks daily.
-This is a React based application that fetches a live updated Stocks API to retrieve precise data.
-This project consists on 2 pages.
-On the one hand, we have a master page where we can visualize the Most Gainers and Most Losers Lists, and also a main Stocks List which can be filtered.
+> Stockly is the go-to website to follow/search stocks daily.
+This is a React-based application that fetches a live updated Stocks API to retrieve precise data.
+This project consists of 2 pages.
+On the one hand, we have a master page where we can visualize the Most Gainers and Most Losers Lists, and also the main Stocks List which can be filtered.
 On the other hand, we have a Stock Detail page.
 Whenever you click on an item on the Stock List, you will be redirected to the Stock Detail page using React Router.

 ## Live Demo
 **API usage is restricted to 250 requests, please be mindful when using the filter search since it